 The results indicated that some birds would adapt to climate change without intervention.
 However, others will need targeted assistance from conservationists to avoid dire consequences.
 Getting those outcomes could help bird welfare groups better plan their efforts.

-4. Measuring and Improving Farm Animal Health
+4. Measures and Improves Farm Animal Health

 An illness outbreak can prove devastating for farmers who keep animals such as cows, pigs and sheep.
 Besides cutting into profit potential, sick animals can cause public health threats.
 Fortunately, big data and analytics tools for the agricultural sector are on the market.
 They identify signs of trouble that humans may otherwise overlook until it’s too late.